MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 ## .NET Framework vs .NET Core

-PowerShell on Linux and macOS uses .NET Core, which is a subset of the full .NET Framework on Microsoft Windows.
+PowerShell on Linux and macOS uses .NET core, which is a subset of the full .NET Framework on Microsoft Windows.
 This is significant because PowerShell provides direct access to the underlying framework types and methods.
 As a result, scripts that run on Windows may not run on non-Windows platforms because of the differences in the frameworks.
 For more information about changes in .NET